-Your wellbeing is our absolute priority as we face this second wave of COVID-19 together.
+Your wellbeing is our absolute priority as we face the challenges of this year.

 Our Care Package features ideas for self-care and wellness to help you through these uncertain times.
 With a slight shift in our mindset, being at home can become an opportunity to spend time on activities you may not have had the time or energy to focus on before, or even start a fun new hobby.

 We also provide proven tips to maintain your mental health and set up routines to help find regular movement in your day.
 Together, we can get through this.

 NFDHH works hard to connect people who are Deaf or hard of hearing by sharing their stories and diverse experiences with hearing loss and by building a supportive community.

 Connect with our

 The National Foundation for the Deaf & Hard of Hearing has ten member organisations, each with a different focus.
 All are committed to promoting hearing health and helping those with hearing loss.